 - Find a local Psychiatrist in your town

-Is there coping and support information for both agoraphobia patients and their family members and loved ones?
+Is there information on support groups and coping for both agoraphobia patients, their family members, and other loved ones?

 The following organizations can provide information, self-help tips, and/or support for individuals experiencing agoraphobia as well as their families.

 American Psychological Association